 - 5.1.1 An important mechanism for identifying available housing land is within a local SHLAA.
-In accordance with government-issued guidance, this SHLAA process includes: - Identifying available and deliverable housing land which could accommodate five years of housing development; - Identifying a further supply of specific, developable sites for years 6-10 and, where possible, for years 11-15. - 5.1.1 Where it is not possible to identify specific sites for years 11-15, broad locations for future growth should be indicated.
+In accordance with government-issued guidance, this SHLAA process includes: - Identifying available and deliverable housing land which could accommodate five years of housing development; and - Identifying a further supply of specific, developable sites for years 6-10 and, where possible, for years 11-15. - 5.1.2 Where it is not possible to identify specific sites for years 11-15, broad locations for future growth should be indicated.
 Such sites and broad locations should eventually be identified within adopted local plan documents, including the allocation of new sites for housing.
 In the case of the Knowsley Local Plan, new sites for housing will be identified in the Local Plan: Site Allocations and Development Policies document to be produced subsequent to the Core Strategy.
-This will allocate specific sites for residential development, set out on a revised Proposals Map. - 5.1.2 Once identified through the SHLAA, the supply of land should be managed in a way that ensures that a continuous five year supply of deliverable sites is maintained i.e. at least enough sites to deliver the housing requirements over the next five years of the housing trajectory.
-This can be achieved through mechanisms of prioritisation of locations and gradual release of these sites first. - 5.1.3 In addition to the baseline five year supply of deliverable sites which should be maintained by local authorities, the NPPF also introduced a requirement for authorities to identify supply to meet an additional "buffer" of either 5% or 20% over the five year supply figure.
+This will allocate specific sites for residential development, set out on a revised Proposals Map. - 5.1.3 Once identified through the SHLAA, the supply of land should be managed in a way that ensures that a continuous five year supply of deliverable sites is maintained i.e. at least enough sites to deliver the housing requirements over the next five years of the housing trajectory. - 5.1.4 In addition to the baseline five year supply of deliverable sites which should be maintained by local authorities, the NPPF also introduced a requirement for authorities to identify supply to meet an additional "buffer" of either 5% or 20% over the five year supply figure.
 The application of the different buffer rates is to be determined through assessment of past performance against annual targets.
 The 20% rate will apply when a local authority's performance against its housing targets can be described as "persistent under-delivery"; where this is not the case, the 5% rate would apply.